exaexa/nougad/README.md

 channels, which reduces the (induced) noise around zero.
 The following examples show the problem on a common use-case from cytometry.
 The data is generated using the `nougad.benchmark` function, refer to the source.
-Notably, the original cell expressions have a very precise zeroes (compare that with the very precise measurements from mass cytometry).
-Ideally, this is only disturbed by positive Poisson noise, and data are never negative.
-OLS, on the other hand, cannot handle these distinctions, and produces problems, mostly the infamous "spillover spread".
+Notably, the original cell expressions have a very precise expressions around zeroes (compare that with the very precise measurements from mass cytometry).
+Ideally, this is only disturbed by positive Poisson noise, and data never get negative.
+OLS cannot handle these distinctions easily, and produces problems, mostly the infamous "spillover spread".

 #### Example: 5 markers in 10 channels